dslab-epfl/svshi/svshi/documentation/documentation.md

 To implement functionality, the KNX protocol offers the concept of **group addresses**.
 These are multicast addresses.
 This means that a device is configured to send a telegram to a particular group address at a specific event (e.g., when a push button is pressed, send "on" or "off") and other devices that are programmed to react to this same group address will process the telegram.
 Devices ignore telegrams that target group addresses they are not programmed to react to.

 Group addresses can be seen as _virtual cables_ linking devices together to implement functions.
 Each group address corresponds to ONE function.
 To understand this, let us develop an example: in an office, there are two lights that work independently.
 We want to be able to turn on or off light 1 and light 2 individually but also both together with another button.
 There are then 3 _functions_: "light 1 on/off", "light 2 on/off“ and "light 1 and 2 on/off".
 Each of them must be assigned to a different group address.
 Then, buttons can be assigned to one of the three depending on what they should do.
+Lights are programmed to respond to 2 group addresses each.

 Group addresses have multiple possible styles: 3-levels, 2-levels or free.
 Each project uses only one style for its group addresses.
-Regardless of the style, there are 65 536 possible group addresses [[2]](#2).
+Regardless of the style, there are **65 536** possible group addresses [[2]](#2).

 The most used style is the 3-levels.
 Using it, group addresses have the following form: **X/Y/Z** where X represents the _main group_, Y the _middle group_ and Z the _sub group_.
 In this mode, the ranges are [[2]](#2):